Kihau/File-Loader/README.md

 ## Informations
 - Program  automatically saves either destination path and added files after beeing closed
 - Program saves data to file named "fdata.xml"
-- Program will be available in two versions
+- Program will be available in two versions:
   - Self-contained - with all dlls pre-installed
   - Framework-dependent - without any .NET Core dlls
 ## How to use